KitchenAid KDTM354ESS: The Complete Buying Guide

 The third rack — KitchenAid calls it the "FreeFlex™ Third Rack" — runs the full width of the tub and is specifically designed for flatware, small bowls, prep utensils, and even espresso cups.
 Unlike the narrow silverware ledges found on some competitors' third racks, this one is deep enough to handle a 10-inch chef's knife laid flat.
 The lower two racks adjust independently: the upper rack adjusts to six positions and can accommodate items up to 9.5 inches tall; the lower rack features fold-down tines in multiple zones for sheet pans, platters, and large pots.
 Loading flexibility is genuinely above average for this price class.

 Noise rating sits at 44 dBA, which puts it in the quiet-but-not-library-silent category.
 You'll know it's running if you stand next to it, but a normal conversation across an open kitchen plan won't be interrupted.
-For comparison, most budget dishwashers run at 50–55 dBA, and true premium machines (Bosch 800, Miele G 7000) dip to 38–42 dBA.
+For comparison, most budget dishwashers run at 50–55 dBA, and true premium machines (Bosch 500/800 Series, Miele G 7000) dip to 38–42 dBA.
 At 44 dBA, the KDTM354ESS is a solid middle ground.
 The ProDry™ option adds a heating element boost to improve drying on plastics, which is the one recurring weak point reviewers note — without activating ProDry, plastics can retain water droplets.

 Noise Level